Tariffs and regulations

 Austrade strongly recommends you reconfirm these prior to selling to Laos.

-For further information please visit the Laos Customs website.
+For further information please see the Laos Customs website.

 Tariffs and non-tariff barriers

 Laos is a member of the Association of South East Asian Nations (ASEAN).
-The country is on track to reduce its tariffs on imports from other ASEAN nations to less than five per cent, as required under the ASEAN Free Trade Agreement and tariffs on most product groups for trade with non-ASEAN countries are less than 20 per cent.
+The country is on track to reduce its tariffs on imports from other ASEAN nations to less than five per cent, as required under the ASEAN Free Trade Agreement, and tariffs on most product groups for trade with non-ASEAN countries are less than 20 per cent.
 However, the regime lacks transparency and in practice trade and investment are more heavily regulated, including through import and export licensing.
-There are a number of Special Economic Zones (SEZs) that have been established in Laos, which offer preferable trading conditions and in some cases, lower taxes and tariffs.
-Each SEZ has different incentives, terms and conditions depending on the type of investment that is trying to be attracted.

-Australia and Laos are parties to the ASEAN–Australia–New Zealand Free Trade Agreement (AANZFTA).
+Australia and Laos are parties to the ASEAN–Australia–New Zealand Free Trade Agreement (AANZFTA) which entered into force on 1 January 2010.

 Laos uses the transaction value system for valuing imported goods for taxation purposes.
 This means that whenever possible, the customs value is based on the price paid by the importer to the exporter for the imported goods.
 The following costs must be included in the customs value: